coleherzer/WDI-project1/readme.md

 - As a user, I want to know when my turns time is running out so I can panic-click as many boxes as possible.
 - As a user, I want there to be a penalty if my opponent or I click on a bomb so the game has a little edge to it.

+--

+### Possible Pivot:
+- change the game from a general matching game to a Staw Wars themed matching game